 You might like these!

-There were so many other amazing walks during our 5 weeks road tripping the North Island, but these are the ones that stand out the most.
+There were so many other amazing North Island Hikes during our 5 weeks road tripping the North Island, but these are the ones that stand out the most.
 Being able to just park up and camp almost anywhere really enabled us to get out and explore more without having to worry about where we’ll be sleeping that night.
 The best part?
 Waking up to some incredible scenery every day for more than a month!
 Stick around for our South Island highlights and in the meantime, check out what else the North Island has to offer in these posts!

 Like it??
 Share it!!